Freshwater marsh: Tidal freshwater

-There are many different techniques to restoring a wetland.
+Palustrine depressional

+Palustrine depressional marshes, sometimes also called basin or slope marshes, occur in hydrologically isolated areas such as a depression or on a hill slope.
+These marshes are not connected to rivers, lakes or oceans, but can be and frequently are fed by groundwater springs or seepages.
+Within the category of palustrine, there are several subcategories that are based on the location or function of the marsh.
+These include but are not limited to vernal pools, playas or playa lakes, and prairie potholes.

+Conservation and restoration

+Wetlands are frequently being destroyed for development, agriculture, and other uses.
+Wetlands have decreased by as much as 50% since 1900 and in some parts of the world by 90%.
+Inland wetlands, freshwater marshes making up about 20-25% of all freshwater wetlands globally, have been decreasing approximately 1.2% each year throughout the last century (since 1900).

+Wetland restoration, or bringing back the wetland and its functions, is an important step in conservation of freshwater marshes.
+Restoration can take two forms, re-establishment or rehabilitation.
 One common way freshwater marshes are restored is restoration of channelized rivers.
 When rivers are channelized and straightened, the marshes alongside the rivers disappear.
 Reverting rivers back to their natural state will allow nearby marshes to form again.
 Another way to restore freshwater marshes is to break down levees, dikes, and berms that impede rivers from flooding.
-Another technique to restore freshwater marshes is to re-plan cities and infrastructure to incorporate wetlands instead of draining them to build on them.

-Notable Marshes
+Notable marshes

 Florida Everglades

 The Florida Everglades represent the largest contiguous freshwater marsh in the entire world.
 This immense marsh covers 4200 sqmi and is located in the southern tip of Florida.
 The Everglades is home to animals such as the American Alligator, the Apple Snail and the Everglade Snail Kite.
 Alligators create depressions in the mud that retain water during the dry season.
 These wet depressions or alligator holes are important to fish, reptiles, and amphibians during the dry season.
 The vegetation of the Everglades include grasses, sedges, and other emergent hydrophytes.
 Continued human development, including drainage for development and polluted agriculture runoff, as well as alterations in the water cycle, threaten the existence of the Everglades.